 Through my extensive experience in the yoga and fitness industry, I have a very good understanding of the moving body and use this knowledge in my massage treatments – ensuring you’ll get the best sports massage possible.
 I continuously keep my skills and knowledge up to date with regular training and with over 8 years experience, I’m familiar with most muscular conditions.

-I’m fully insured and a member of the Sports Therapy Association, as well as registered with CNHC, the Complementary and Natural Healthcare Council.
+I’m fully insured and a member of the Sports Therapy Association.

 Suite 365 (4th floor) 93 Hope Street Glasgow G2 6LD

 Telephone: 07770 367 533

 The address is Suite 365 (4th floor), 93 Hope Street, Glasgow, G2 6LD.
 That’s right opposite Glasgow Central Station.
 The building is called Central Chambers, please use the entrance right next to Cafe Nero.
 Inside the building take the stairs/lift up to the 4th floor, turn left and then it will be the 4th door on the left hand side.
 It’s a lime green door with my name on it.